 A variety of scholarships are available to Waubonsee students from the Waubonsee Community College Foundation and private funding sources.
 The Foundation awards more than 300 scholarships annually.
 Online applications are available in the fall and are due in February for the following academic year.
-Applications available fall 2018 and due in February 2019 will be for scholarships awarded for the 2019-2020 academic year.
-Information about scholarship opportunities can be obtained online at www.waubonsee.edu/foundation or by contacting the Advancement Office at (630) 466-2316 or foundation@waubonsee.edu.
+Applications for the 2020-2021 academic year are due in February 2020.

+Information about scholarship opportunities can be obtained online at www.waubonsee.edu/foundation or by contacting the Advancement Office at foundation@waubonsee edu or (630) 466-2316